uwrit/leaf-docs/docs/installation/installation_steps/5_compile_client.md

 Like the Leaf API, Leaf Client as available on GitHub is not yet built for production.

 !!! info
-    Like the Leaf API, as an alternative to compiling the client code yourself, you may also download the latest pre-built Leaf client from the [Leaf Releases page on GitHub](https://github.com/uwrit/leaf/releases).
+    As an alternative to compiling the client code yourself, you may also download the latest pre-built Leaf client from the [Leaf Releases page on GitHub](https://github.com/uwrit/leaf/releases).
 If you download the pre-built version, you can skip ahead to [6 - Configure the appsettings file](../6_appsettings).

-In case you're wondering why we're building the Leaf client on the ***app*** server (rather than the ***web*** server), it's because we've downloaded the Leaf source code on the app server, so for now that's where we'll start.
-Later, if using a separate web server, we'll copy the production client build code to the web server.

 1. **Install dependencies**